Mathematics teaching follows the National Primary Framework, along with a range of resource books called Power Maths.

 - Year 4/5/6 - Mrs Morris

-We have recently redeveloped our Maths Calculation Policy (February 2018 - this is currently being produced in a format that we are able to upload on to the website).
+We have recently redeveloped our Maths Calculation Policy (September 2019 - this is currently being produced in a format that we are able to upload on to the website).
 This has been in consultation with other schools and looking at both the National Curriculum and our previous policy.
+We also have the additional challenge of mixed year groups.
 We cover the methods within the new policy, focusing on the strategies that work for the children that are currently in the class.

 Tables Challenge (Years 3 &4):